Jai-Chowdhry/LinearFit-2.0-beta/README.md

 # LinearFit 2.0

 LinearFit 2.0 is in beta form.
-Significant testing and code streamlining remain to be performed.
+Significant testing, code streamlining, and usability development (including writing a better Readme file) are still in progress.

 Please contact Jai Chowdhry Beeman at jai.beeman@univ-grenoble-alpes.fr for questions about running or development.